Dankni95/ulauncher-anime/README.md

-#Ulauncher anime extension for linux
+# uLauncher anime extension for linux

 ### Little tool written in python to watch anime using Ulauncher (the better way to watch anime)
 ### Scrapes: https://gogoanime.wiki